arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/cheat-sheet/cheat-sheet.md

 | 14  | SDA      | Serial communication |
 | 15  | SCL      | Serial communication |

-The reference voltage of all digital pins is 5V.
+The reference voltage of all digital pins is 5 V.

 ## DAC